alexw66-github/cloudmargin-tech-test/README.md

 ## Plan of Action

+Create a workspace called `test` and AWS profile called `cloudmargin`.

 I'll be making use of Fargate (in order to use the minimal infrastructure possible).
-This supports all the features requested and should be easy enough to implement within the
+This supports all the features requested and should be easy enough to implement within the timeframe.
+I'm more comfortable with using EKS and Kubernetes in my day job, but this scenario doesn't need orchestration so I should have enough konwledge to accomplish the task.

 Having used S3 and DynamoDB previously as backing stores, I can reuse those modules and adjust for the `eu-west-1` region.
 These will be created with an independant Terraform plan (under a separate `/prerequisite-setup` folder).
-I'll create a `robot-role`
+I'll create a `robot-role` for the main Terraform plan to assume.

 ## Limitations